 Year 5 will split into 3 groups for English as will Year 6 this year.

 Each week they will have two sessions teaching Reading skills such as: skimming, scanning and retrieving answers from the text.
+Year 6 will have a third session looking at old SATs papers to build their skills at answering Reading comprehension questions.
 In addition there will be 3 sessions focusing on Spelling and Grammar.
 Homework will be sent home weekly to build on these learning opportunities.